Published on May 22nd, 2014 | by Peter Young0

 3. Wait 15 minutes and check the toilet bowl for the test dye or food coloring.
 If the water in the toilet bowl matches the color of the water in your toilet tank you’ve got a leak.
 Odds are, this leak is being caused by an incomplete seal around the toilet flapper.
 Also, check the floor around the toilet to be sure that no water is leaking from another part of the toilet.

-Once you’ve identified a leak, the next step is to see if you can identify its source…the topic for another article.
+Once you’ve identified a leak, the next step is to see if you can identify its source.
+If you found a leak in this process above, the odds are it’s the flapper, and if not, it’s in the fill valve.
+Here’s how to replace a leaky toilet flapper.
+If you see water pooling around the base of the toilet, it’s more than likely the wax ring has worn out.
+Here’s how to check that out and info on fixing the toilet wax ring.
+If you see water dripping or pooling out of the toilet supply line, check out that link for how to fix that.
 But if you aren’t that kind of handy-person, your next step, if you have a leak, is to call the plumber.
 Fixing that leak will pay for the plumber’s service very quickly!

 If you’re looking for more ways to save water in your home, try using some of these tips to become a water conservation hero.